-A simple fix for the Dell 2407 Ghosting Problem
+A simple fix for the Dell 2407wfp Ghosting Problem

-Dell 2407FPW flatscreen monitors, with default settings, appear to have very nasty ghosting issues when you scroll dark items on light backgrounds.
-This has been reported by many people in many places, but there is a very simple way to fix it.
+Dell 2407wfp flatscreen monitors, with default settings, appear to have very nasty ghosting issues when you scroll dark items on light backgrounds.
+This has been reported by many people in many places, and there is a very simple way to fix it.

 If you have a 2407, scroll this page up and down and pay attention to the image below.
 You will probably notice some really odd ghosting and/or flickering around the text inside of the white quote box, as well as the border of the quote box itself: